All shipping is charged at cost.

 |Published By:||AH & AW Reed|

-Immaculate original condition for age, light wear on dust jacket, pages as new.
+Excellent original condition, light wear on dust jacket, name inside paper, otherwise clean and unmarked.
 Images depict all need to know detail.

 This is the autobiography of one of the greatest All Blacks, the Maori full-back who played in every game of the All Blacks' invincible 1924-25 tour of the British Isles.
 Nepia was born in Wairoa in Hawkes Bay.
 While his birth certificate stated that Nepia was born 1905 he later claimed he had been born in 1908.
 After finishing primary school in Nuhaka, Nepia was to attend Te Aute College but went to the nearby Maori Agricultural College instead.
 In 1926 Nepia married Huinga Kohere.
 They had four children, three sons and a daughter.